-1. Co ommencement of the Investigation Process The parties will receive notice of the date, time, location and description of the alleged violation and possible sanctions related to such allegation.
-2. C ommencement and Conclusion of Facilitated Informal Resolution (if applicable) Notice of the approval of request for independent or facilitated resolution (or termination) of such informal resolution.
-3. Co After the conclusion of the Investigation, each party, accompanied by his or her advisor of choice, will be notified and provided the opportunity to review the investigative materials, in the presence of a College official.
-4. Ac Iministrative Resolution Notice that the Respondent accepts responsibility for being "in violation" (if applicable).
-Notice of the sanctions determined by the Adjudicator (or designee) after the Respondent accepts responsibility.
-5. Ac ljudication and/or Sanctioning Outcome Notice of the Adjudicator's finding of "responsible" or "not responsible".
-Notice of the sanctions determined by the Adjudicator (or designee) upon a finding that the Respondent is "responsible".
-Notice to both parties of the right to appeal the outcome and/or sanctioning by the Adjudicator (or designee).
-6. Ap opeals Process Notice that an appeal has been filed by either party at any point in the outcome phase.
-7. Co Notice of the Appeals Panel determination or final resolution of the process, if applicable.
+- 1. Commencement of the Investigation Process - The parties will receive notice of the date, time, location and description of the alleged violation and possible sanctions related to such allegation. - 2.
+Commencement and Conclusion of Facilitated Informal Resolution (if applicable) - Notice of the approval of request for independent or facilitated resolution (or termination) of such informal resolution. - 3.
+Conclusion of the Investigation - After the conclusion of the Investigation, each party, accompanied by his or her advisor of choice, will be notified and provided the opportunity to review the investigative materials, in the presence of a College official. - 4.
+Administrative Resolution - Notice of whether the Respondent accepts or declines responsibility for being "in violation." - Notice that the matter has been forwarded to the Adjudicator (or designee) for a finding and/or sanction, as applicable. - Notice of the sanctions determined by the Adjudicator (or designee) when the Respondent accepts responsibility. - 5.
+Adjudication and/or Sanctioning Outcome - Notice of the Adjudicator's finding of "responsible" or "not responsible". - Notice of the sanctions determined by the Adjudicator (or designee) upon a finding that the Respondent is "responsible". - Notice to both parties of the right to appeal the outcome and/or sanctioning by the Adjudicator (or designee).

+- 6. Appeals Process - Notice that an appeal has been filed by either party at any point in the outcome phase. - 7.
+Conclusion of Appeals Period - Notice of the Appeals Panel determination or final resolution of the process, if applicable.